apache/carbondata/docs/prestosql-guide.md

 ### Generate CarbonData file

+There are two ways to create the carbondata files to query from presto.
-Please refer to quick start: https://github.com/apache/carbondata/blob/master/docs/quick-start-guide.md.
+1. Please refer to quick start: https://github.com/apache/carbondata/blob/master/docs/quick-start-guide.md.
-Load data statement in Spark can be used to create carbondata tables.
-And then you can easily find the created carbondata files.
+Load data statement in Spark can be used to create carbondata tables and then you can easily find the created carbondata files.
+2. Carbondata supports writing the transactional data to table using the insert command.
+The folder structure will be similar to what we have for spark.
+Table can be created from spark, then data can be inserted from presto and queried from presto.

+Data can be inserted in two ways.
+1. ``` insert into target_carbon_table select values('a,b,c');```
+2. ```insert into target_carbon_table select * from source_table;```

+Note: Load Carbon properties are not yet supported.
+The insert will work with all the default configurations.

 ### Query carbondata in CLI of presto
 * Download presto cli client of version 316 : https://repo1.maven.org/maven2/io/prestosql/presto-cli/